 Anyway, back to the youngest person rule.

 Here is a video about Emery and one of his recent dinner nights.
-Emery’s special meal is chicken alfredo and he decided to do some training of his own:
+Emery’s special meal is chicken alfredo made with our goat milk.
+Emery decided to do some training of his own: